Tenneri · Interactive Learning Demo

 Click a highlighted phrase in the raw output to see why it was changed.

-Highlighted phrases in amber are AI tells.
-Click each one.
+Phrases in amber are AI tells.

-Common AI Writing Tells
+Common AI writing tells

-Phrases that signal unedited AI output.
-Replace them with direct, natural language.
+Replace these with direct, natural language.

 "I hope this message finds you well"

-Just start with what you need to say.
+Start with what you need to say.

 "Please do not hesitate to reach out"

-"Feel free to message me" or nothing.
+"Feel free to message me" — or nothing.
 It is implied.

 "I wanted to circle back"